 It is quite common in the retail sector for the personal data of consumers and potential customers, suppliers and other business partners to be processed (e.g. stored).
-While doing this, retailers become data controllers, and therefore have to comply with certain rules, as outlined below.
+While doing this, retailers become data controllers or (in limited cases) processors, and therefore have to comply with certain rules, as outlined below.

-Personal data is any information relating to an individual that allows this individual to be identified, and may include the name, surname, official identification number (including IP number), and any other specific facts relating specifically to the individual in question.
+Personal data is any information relating to an individual that allows this individual to be identified, and may include e.g. the name, surname, official identification number (including IP number), and any other specific facts relating specifically to the individual in question.
 Processing personal data is any operation relating to personal data, including, for example, gathering, storing, compiling, changing, providing access to and deleting such data.